WayaccfirstRail/Gigi_bot/replit.md

 ## File Storage
 - **Local File System**: Media content storage on hosting platform
 - **URL References**: Support for external content hosting through direct links

+# Setup Instructions

+## Current Status
+✅ **Web Server**: Ready and running - the Flask application is operational
+✅ **Database**: SQLite database initialized and working
+✅ **Deployment**: Configured for production with Gunicorn
+⚠️ **Telegram Bot**: Requires credentials to be fully functional

+## To Enable Full Telegram Bot Functionality

+The application is currently running in **web-only mode**.
+To enable the complete Telegram bot features, you need to:

+### 1. Create a Telegram Bot
+- Message @BotFather on Telegram
+- Use the `/newbot` command
+- Follow the instructions to get your **BOT_TOKEN**

+### 2. Get Your Telegram User ID
+- Message @userinfobot on Telegram to get your **OWNER_ID** (your Telegram user ID number)

+### 3. Add Secrets in Replit
+- Go to the "Secrets" tab in your Replit environment (lock icon in sidebar)
+- Add these secrets:
+  - `BOT_TOKEN`: Your bot token from BotFather
+  - `OWNER_ID`: Your Telegram user ID number

+### 4. Restart the Application
+Once you've added the secrets, the application will automatically restart and detect the new credentials.

+## Current Functionality Without Bot Credentials
+- ✅ Web server health monitoring at `/` and `/health` endpoints
+- ✅ Database operations and content management system
+- ✅ All backend logic and data structures
+- ❌ Telegram bot commands and messaging (requires credentials)